 Selecting projects is often done by an executive committee and, because of this level of visibility, people tend to assume that the resulting project portfolio is aligned to strategy.

 Researchers looked at over 100 methods used by leadership teams around the world and concluded that only two methods are suitable for picking projects.
-They are called AHP and DEA.
+They are called AHP (which we covered earlier in this document) and DEA.
 You can learn more about project prioritization here.

 Put another way, if you are not using AHP (or DEA) in your project selection process, you are using a failure-prone method for selecting projects.
 You are likely to have a significant number of non-aligned projects in your portfolio.